Towards $\mathcal{N}=2$ superconformal higher-spin theory: Discussion

 \subsection{Consistency to all orders}

-As mentioned in section \ref{Section3.1}, the transformations \eqref{HMGT} are not the most general ones preserving the off-shell properties of $\U^{(1)}$ as we have ignored transformations containing contributions which vanish on-shell.\footnote{Such an issue did not arise in the non-supersymmetric analysis of \cite{BJM} as their gauge fields and parameters were taken to be totally symmetric and traceful, and therefore they were not primary.
-This leads to automatic closure of the gauge algebra at the expense of a lack of manifest conformal invariance.
-It is worth pointing out that one may have conformal invariance without the fields being primary.
-This is the case e.g. in Metsaev's ordinary derivative formulation of the free bosonic CHS actions \cite{Metsaev2, Metsaev}. } These arise naturally when studying the algebra of operators $\cU_{[s]}$ as their commutators involve terms proportional to $(\partial^{(-2)})^2$, which defines the equation of motion for $\U^{(1)}$, see eq. \eqref{HMEoM}.
+As mentioned in section \ref{Section3.1}, the transformations \eqref{HMGT} are not the most general ones preserving the off-shell properties of $\U^{(1)}$ as we have ignored transformations containing contributions which vanish on-shell.
+These arise naturally when studying the algebra of operators $\cU_{[s]}$ as their commutators involve terms proportional to $(\partial^{(-2)})^2$, which defines the equation of motion for $\U^{(1)}$, see eq. \eqref{HMEoM}.
 Thus, as argued in \cite{KPR} for the $\cN=0$ and $\cN=1$ supersymmetric cases, one must enlarge the algebra of gauge transformations by such structures to ensure closure (modulo trivial symmetries).

 Keeping in mind the approach advocated in \cite{KPR}, this may be achieved by introducing the operator $\mathfrak{O}$, defined by

 which evidently annihilates $\U^{(1)}$ on-shell.
 To maintain the kinematics of $\U^{(1)}$, the compensating multiplet $\Xi(v)$ must be a primary isotwistor superfield of dimension $-2$,